suziexi/frameblends.github.io/README.md

 #### Part 4: Study Materials
-My study materials and important website that may be helpful for other student who takes over this project:
+My study materials and important websites that may be helpful for other student who takes over this project:

 - Semafor
 https://github.com/Noahs-ARK/semafor